bytescale/bytescale-upload-widget/README.md

 ## 🎯 Features

-Uploader is the out-the-box file & image uploader for [Upload.io](https://upload.io/upload-js).
+Uploader is the file & image uploader for [Upload.io](https://upload.io/upload-js): the file upload service for developers.

 **Core features (available without an account):**